bootstrap-vue/bootstrap-vue/docs/components/popover/README.md

 ## Overview

 Things to know when using popover component:
  - Popovers rely on the 3rd party library Popper.js for positioning.
-The library is bundled wit Bootstrap-Vue!
+The library is bundled with Bootstrap-Vue dist files!
- - Popovers with zero-length title and contnt are never displayed.
+ - Popovers with zero-length title _and_ content are never displayed.
  - Triggering popovers on hidden elements will not work.
  - Popovers for `disabled` elements must be triggered on a wrapper element.
  - When triggered from hyperlinks that span multiple lines, popovers will be centered.
-Use white-space: nowrap; on your `<a>`s, `<b-link>`s and `<router-link>`s to avoid this behavior.
+Use `white-space: nowrap;` on your `<a>`s, `<b-link>`s and `<router-link>`s to avoid this behavior.
- - Popovers must be hidden before their corresponding elements have been removed from the DOM.
+ - Popovers must be hidden before their corresponding markup elements have been removed from the DOM.

-The `<b-popover>` component inserts a hidden (`display:none`) `<div>` container element at the point in the DOM where the `<b-popover>` component is placed.
+The `<b-popover>` component inserts a hidden (`display: none;`) `<div>` container element at the point in the DOM where the `<b-popover>` component is placed.
 This may affect layout and/or styling of components such as `<b-button-group>`, `<b-button-toolbar>`, and `<b-input-group>`.
 To avoid these posible layout issues, place the `<b-popover>`